pierriccardo/pierriccardo.github.io/_pages/about.md

   - /about.html
 ---

-I'm a student of Computer Science & Engineering @ Politecnico di Milano.
-I'm doing a Master Thesis on Extensive Form Game Abstraction.
+I'm a student of Computer Science & Engineering @ Politecnico di Milano following the Artificial Intelligence Track.

+Currently I'm working on my master thesis.